agraubert/agutil/README.md

 The __bio__ package:
-* maf2bed (A command line utility for parsing a .maf file, converting coordinates from 1-based (maf standard) to 0-based (bed standard))
+* maf2bed (A command line utility for parsing a .maf file and converting coordinates from 1-based (maf standard) to 0-based (bed standard))
 * tsvmanip (A command line utility for filtering, rearranging, and modifying tsv files)

 ## SEARCH_RANGE
-The `agutil` module includes the class, `search_range` A `search_range` class instance keeps track of a set of numerical ranges Any number of ranges can be included or excluded from the instance A single point, or range of points can be checked against the instance for intersection Multiple instances can be combined with union, difference, and intersection operators to produce new `search_ranges` The set of points in the search range is implemented as a bitset for efficiency
+The `agutil` module includes the class, `search_range`.
+A `search_range` class instance keeps track of a set of numerical ranges.
+Any number of ranges can be included or excluded from the instance.
+A single point, or range of points can be checked against the instance for intersection.
+Multiple instances can be combined with union, difference, and intersection operators to produce new `search_range` instances.
+The set of points in the search range is implemented as a bitset for efficiency

 ###### API